 Mont Blanc Fitness/Experience Advice

-Europe’s highest mountain is justly famous, and is a popular target for keen mountain goers, both novice and experienced, from around the world.
-However it’s a tough and committing mountain and care should be taken to make sure you’re ready.
+Western Europe’s highest mountain is justly famous and is a popular target for keen mountain goers, both novice and experienced, from around the world.
+However, it’s a tough and committing mountain and care should be taken to make sure you are ready.
 Please use these guidelines to help you decide if the time is right.

 This is a key factor – you should be at Fitness Level 3 (see below) to enjoy climbing Mont Blanc.
 However, the fitter you are the more you will enjoy it and the greater your chances of success.
 Being fit also helps you to recover more quickly after the Gran Paradiso climb, prior to setting off up Mont Blanc.